rishic3/rishic3.github.io/technical/torch-compile/torch-compile.md

 - Spend a fixed amount of time building CUDA graph at initialization
 - At runtime, we can launch multiple kernels with a single CPU operation (minimal idle time)
+    - This doesn't change kernel code (like Inductor)—it optimizes the way kernels are launched.

 **How?** Using CUDA Stream capture.